DivayanshuTiwari2912/FalseHood-Filter-Fake-News-Detection/assets/about.md

 ### 2. Model-Agnostic Meta-Learning (MAML)

 MAML is a meta-learning algorithm that trains a model on a variety of learning tasks so that it can quickly adapt to new tasks with minimal data.
-In our application, it helps the model quickly adapt to different types of fake news content.
+In our application, it helps the model quickly adapt to different types of false information content.

 Key features:
 - Fast adaptation to new tasks